New Zealand Drug Policy: How did a country poised for world leading reform deliver a raft of prohibitionist drug policies?

 The Law Commission recommended a mandatory cautioning scheme for all personal drug possession, legalisation of all drug related utensils, greater leniency for social dealing, avoiding the use of prison, and rescinding the Misuse of Drugs Act and replacing it with a new Act administered by Health Department not the Justice Department.

-The comprehensive Law Commission Report published in 2011, should have kick started a sweeping movement of public debate and education leading to a decade of drug policy reform informed by a mature drug policy debate and ever evolving evidence base.
+The comprehensive Law Commission Report published in 2011, should have kick started a sweeping movement of public debate, education and awareness about the desperate need for drug policy change.
+It should have been the launch of a decade of drug policy reform informed by a mature drug policy conversations and an ever evolving evidence base.

 However, a combination of fear, ignorance, ambivalence and vested interest appears to have deterred many key individuals and drug agencies from engaging in an open and honest evidence based discussion around New Zealand drug laws and policies.
 Maybe this was no surprise given a pervasive culture of dirty politics operating in New Zealand politics at the time.
 As a result of my commitment to harm reduction and human rights I had the debilitating experience of discovering I had been systematically slandered and excluded from drug policy events and forums.